-I am currently a senior scientist at Precision Health Program, College of Human Medicine, Michigan State University.
-I received a B.S. and M.S. in physics and Ph.D. in nanoscience and nanotechnology from Sharif University of Technology in Iran.
-Previously, I was an Assistant Professor of physics at the University of Mazandaran in Iran.
-I moved to US and started a postdoctoral position at Harvard University.
-Prior joining Dr. Morteza Mahmoudi’s group at MSU, I was a Postdoctoral Fellow at Department of Chemistry and Chemical Biology at Harvard University and Center for Nanomedicine at Brigham and Women’s Hospital, Harvard Medical School.
-My current research interests include protein corona formation and protein separation, early disease detection using magnetic fields, charge transport in biology and cell sex.
+Dr. Ali Akbar Ashkarran is an Assistant Professor at Precision Health Program and Department of Radiology, College of Human Medicine, Michigan State University (MSU).
+He received his B.S. and M.S. in solid state physics and Ph.D. in nanoscience and nanotechnology from Sharif University of Technology, Tehran, Iran.
+He was an Assistant Professor of physics at the University of Mazandaran in Iran and then moved to US and started a postdoctoral position at Harvard University.
+Prior coming to MSU, he was a Postdoctoral Fellow at Department of Chemistry and Chemical Biology and Center for Nanomedicine at Brigham and Women’s Hospital, Harvard Medical School at Harvard University.
+His current research interests include nanomedicine, protein corona, magnetic levitation, disease detection and diagnostic devices, bioelectronic and point-of-care.